 Capital Gains: A company's stock price is ultimately determined by supply and demand.
 As demand for a company's stock increases, supply typically decreases and the stock price rises.
 Conversely, when investors no longer want to own a company's stock, they sell their shares on the open market.
 Supply increases, and the stock price decreases.
-When an investor sells shares for a higher price than he or she initially paid for them, the difference is called a capital gain.
-On the other hand, if an investor sells his or her shares for a lower price, a capital loss occurs.
+When an investor sells shares for a higher price than they initially paid for them, the difference is called a capital gain.
+When an investor sells their shares for a lower price, a capital loss occurs.